riesenia/utility/README.md

 // datasource can be accessed directly
 $table->dataSource->addTransport('read', ['dataType' => 'json', 'url' => 'URL']);

-// ... but addTransport can be called directly on the table object
+// ... but addTransport can also be called directly on the table object
 $table->addTransport('update', ['dataType' => 'json', 'url' => 'URL']);

 // columns can have various types